 The RLC agrees with Petitioner that Exemption 4 of FOIA applies to all confidential information, rather than a limited subset of confidential information that, in the view of a federal district judge, would cause "substantial competitive harm" if released.
-As Petitioner explains, the circuits have fractured on the interpretation of Exemption 4, devising a series of complex tests untethered from the statutory requirement that the information be "confidential."
 The Court should hold that "confidential" means "confidential," rather than arbitrarily narrowing Exemption 4 based on a generalized intuition that the more disclosure, the better.

 The RLC writes separately to urge the Court to reject "the rule favoring narrow construction of FOIA exemptions."
 Milner, 562 U.S. at 579-80.
 The Eighth Circuit applied that rule in rejecting Petitioner's interpretation of Exemption 4.
 Pet.
 App.
-4 n.4.
+4a n.4.
 Yet this Court has never articulated any principled basis for this canon, and none exists.
 Further, the canon improperly encourages courts to artificially narrow the scope of unambiguous FOIA exemptions-as occurred in this case.
 This Court recently rejected a similarly unprincipled narrow-construction canon for FLSA exemptions.
 See Encino, 138 S. Ct. at 1142.
-This Court should grant certiorari to reject the narrow-construction canon in this case as well.
+Thus, as Petitioner suggests (Pet.
+Br.
+32 n.19), this Court should reject the narrow-construction canon in this case as well.